sdc-china/IDA-doc/_posts/2018-02-03-tutorial-run-record-and-replay-a-test-case.md

 ---
-title: "Task 2: Record, replay and run a test case"
+title: "Task 2: Record, Replay and Run a Test Case"
 category: tutorial
 date: 2018-02-03 15:17:55
 last_modified_at: 2022-08-24 15:41:00
 ---

-# Task 2: Record, replay and run a test case
+# Task 2: Record, Replay and Run a Test Case
 ***

 IDA provides a browser plugin recorder, which allows users to record their test scenarios without coding.